Fuel JournalBasics & Guides28 min read

 GI can be useful for athletes and for people managing blood sugar issues.
 In practice, though, food quality, fiber, total carbs, and meal context matter more than chasing a perfect GI number.

-Fiber is not glamorous, but it is one of the highest-return nutrition habits you can build.
+Fiber is one of the highest-return nutrition habits you can build.

 Classic categories: